PG&E Plans To File For Bankruptcy Over Possible Liability In California Wildfires

 The company, based in San Francisco, is required by law to give 15 days' notice of bankruptcy.
 Electric and natural gas customers will not notice any change in service, the utility said.

+State Senator Jerry Hill, a Democrat, is a longtime critic of PG&E and heads a key utility safety committee.
+He says he'll work to see that any reorganization protects ratepayers and fire victims first.
+Hill says if today's announcement is a company tactic to pressure the legislature for a bailout, it won't work.

+"I certainly don't want to see another bailout for the fires of 2018," he said, "PGE shareholders and bondholders ... invested and sometimes we make bad investments.
+And I think we should not be helping or assisting them nor giving golden parachutes to CEOs as well."

-As NPR's Eric Westervelt reported earlier this month, PG&E has been exploring whether to sell off its natural gas unit this spring in order to pay its bills: "All net proceeds from the sale of PG&E's gas division would be used to set up a fund to pay billions of dollars in potential claims from wildfires, the sources said. ...
+As NPR's Eric Westervelt reported earlier this month, PG&E has been exploring whether to sell off its natural gas unit this spring in order to pay its bills: "All net proceeds from the sale of PG&E's gas division would be used to set up a fund to pay billions of dollars in potential claims from wildfires, the sources said ...
 The company also is exploring selling key real estate assets, including its San Francisco headquarters, and moving its operations elsewhere in the Bay Area, the sources say."

 The company's already significant financial problems only deepened following the Camp Fire in Butte County, Calif., in which at least 86 people died and tens of thousands were displaced.